Homemade Christmas Decor Ideas

 Then I cut it into pieces, let the kids toss it around for awhile, and then threaded it on dental floss.

-The kids wanted to make decor for their rooms, so they made wreaths for their door by using a cardboard circle with the center cut out and scrapbook paper leaves and berries.
-I joined them and cut out a slightly larger wreath form from a spare piece of cardboard.
+The kids wanted to make decor for their rooms, so they made wreaths for their door by using a cardboard circle with the center cut out with scrapbook paper leaves and berries.

 Couldn’t be simpler.